aureliaspecker/twitter-guess-who/README.md

 "Twitter Guess Who" is a game that uses the Twitter API to test your knowledge on users of your choice.
 The game constitutes of three rounds:

-1. **Tweet count round**: where you have to guess the number of Tweets sent in the last month by a list of users of your choice.
+1. **Tweet count round**: where you have to guess the number of public Tweets sent in the last month by a list of users of your choice.
 2. **Bio round**: where you have to match users to the correct list of keywords from their bios.
 3. **Wordcloud round**: where you have to match users to the correct wordcloud (generated from Tweets sent in the last seven days).